-Whilst horizontal transfer applies to a particular technology that already exists but can be available for different services or for new applications in products.
-It corresponds to external technology transfer, for example, it could consist on a license agreement for product distribution.
+Whilst horizontal transfer applies to a particular technology that already exists but can be available for different services or new applications in products.
+It corresponds to external technology transfer, for example, it could consist of a license agreement for product distribution.

 The market strategy must be based on the market interest in the technology, finding all possible product-market fits.
-With these fields identified, for each we must review relevant competitors, possible interested parties, and strategic points such as barriers to market entry, economic viability in the market and if legal authorizations to operate are required.
-With a market strategy, the next step is to connect with potential interested parties, such as possible licensees and collaborators interested in our technology.
+With these fields identified, for each, we must review relevant competitors, possible interested parties, and strategic points such as barriers to market entry, economic viability in the market, and if legal authorizations to operate are required.
+With a market strategy, the next step is to connect with potentially interested parties, such as possible licensees and collaborators interested in our technology.

 Negotiations & Agreements

-Finally, we will enter into negotiations with the potential interested parties which will fortunately end up with an agreement for the transfer and the technology’s further exploitation.
+Finally, we will enter into negotiations with the potentially interested parties which will, fortunately, end up with an agreement for the transfer and the technology’s further exploitation.

 Depending on the phase of development of the technology, the economic return will differ, as the holder of the technology will have more or less power of negotiation.
-This implies that the market value to the technology is not going to be the same at an initial state of the development than when the technology is ready to offer new developed products.
+This implies that the market value of the technology is not going to be the same at the initial state of development as when the technology is ready to offer newly developed products.

-Also, the IP protection level will affect the outcome of the benefit agreed.
-This is due to the difference of value of that an adequately protected IP portfolio offers, considering the risks of non-protected assets or the need of investment to continue with non-reliable or non-profitable developments.
+Also, the IP protection level will affect the outcome of the benefit agreed upon.
+This is due to the difference in the value that an adequately protected IP portfolio offers, considering the risks of non-protected assets or the need for investment to continue with non-reliable or non-profitable developments.